-Checkout optimization is a frequently overlooked area for retailers looking for routes to increase online revenue.
+Checkout page optimization is a frequently overlooked area for retailers looking for routes to increase online revenue.

 Instead, many online business owners and managers focus on optimizing for the front end of the website –– creating beautiful designs, site experiences and merchandising product to push customers down a purchase funnel.

 That makes sense.
 After all, this is your customer’s first impression of your business, and your first opportunity to convince them to stay, browse and buy.

 But when it comes to buying, an online store’s checkout far surpasses any other element of the website in terms of importance — including CTA buttons, product page specifications, and other more commonly though-of factors.

 This is the time when you — unknown retailer — present risk to the consumer.
 There is a reason that 7 out of 10 shopping carts are abandoned.
 20+ years after the advent of ecommerce, consumers are still wary of providing sensitive information such as credit card details unless a retailer can prove that it is trustworthy, secure and worthy of the sale.